 This blog about writing research papers is part of our Research Smarter series.
 This series is dedicated to helping you get familiar with your research field.
-Register for our May 20 webinar, ‘Tips to save hundreds of hours writing research papers’ and read the related blog posts in our series.
+Wath our on-demand webinar, ‘Tips to save hundreds of hours writing research papers’ and read the related blog posts in our series.

 A well-referenced manuscript is central to sound, robust research.
 The problem is that organizing, adding and formatting your bibliographic information can take a lot of time, which is a scarce resource for academics.